ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 * Values of type `uint256` wrap around.
 In other words, *0-1=2^256-1*.
 If that is not desired behavior, you have to check for it (or use the SafeMath library that does it for you).
 Note that this changed in [Solidity 0.8.0](https://docs.soliditylang.org/en/breaking/080-breaking-changes.html).
-* It is do all state changes of a specific type in a specific place, because it makes auditing easier.
+* Do all state changes of a specific type in a specific place, because it makes auditing easier.
   This is the reason that we have, for example, `_approve`, which is called by `approve`, `transferFrom`, `increaseAllowance`, and `decreaseAllowance`
 * State changes should be atomic, without any other action in their middle (as you can see